 When you stay in the John Jay residence, you will have access to myriad student support services, including career development, student counseling, health services, public safety and community service programs.
 Visit our Student Support Services for more information.

-For more information about the John Jay residence, please refer to the Handbook and the John Jay supplement.
-Want to sign up?
-Complete this form.
+Click on the "Apply Now" button to complete an application.
 If you are accepted as a resident, you will receive notification and will need to fill out a copy of the John Jay Housing License.

 Deluxe triple:A triple occupancy living space furnished with three beds, each with a chests of drawers, desk, desk chair per resident.
 There are two closets, one television and one refrigerator also provided within the room.
 Deluxe triple rooms have two full bathrooms.

 Double: A double occupancy living space furnished with two beds, each with a chest of drawers, desk and desk chair per resident.
 There is one closet, television, refrigerator and private bathroom are also provided within the room.

 Large Double: A larger version of a double occupancy living space furnished with either captain’s beds with drawers or beds with dressers, desks, desk chairs and wardrobes or a closet.
 A bathroom and refrigerator are also provided within the room.
 All residences except Marymount also provide a television in each room.

 Large Single: A larger version of a single-person living space furnished with a captain’s bed with drawers or bed with a dresser, desk, desk chair and wardrobe or closet.
 A television, private bathroom, and refrigerator are also provided within the room (except Marymount).
 This may also be a double room purchased as a single.

 Single: A single-person living space furnished with a bed, chest of drawers, desk, desk chair and, one closet.
 A private bathroom, television and refrigerator are also provided within the room.